On two families of Nekrasov-Okounkov type formulas: Proof of the first family of Nekrasov--Okounkov type formulas

 \end{cor} {\bf Proof:} Just by applying the $L=2N$ case of Lemma \ref{lem:mu,g-Qg+ ep,mu}. $\Box$

 The following lemma is useful for the odd $N$ case of Theorem \ref{thm:main}. \begin{lem} We assume $|Q|<1$, then

-\end{lem} {\bf Proof:} The method of proving this lemma is similar to method proving Lemma \ref{lem:mu,g-Qg+ ep,mu}, so we just explain the key steps here.
+\end{lem} {\bf Proof:} The method of proving this lemma is similar to that used in proving Lemma \ref{lem:mu,g-Qg+ ep,mu}, so we explain the key steps below.
 First, by inserting the identity operator $\sum_{\mu'\in\mathcal{P}}|\mu'\rangle\langle\mu'|$ in front of $Q^{L_0}$ in equation \eqref{eqn:mu,g-Qg+ ep,mu^t}, it is equal to